-The finals of the men's 3-meter springboard event will re-air in primetime Tuesday beginning at 8 p.m.
+The finals of the men's 3-meter springboard event will air live on CNBC and re-air in primetime beginning at 8 p.m.
 ET on WTHR Channel 13.

-Capobianco teamed with IU grad Michael Hixon to win a silver medal last week in men's synchronized 3-meter springboard.
+This is Capobianco's second event in Tokyo.
+He and IU grad Michael Hixon won a silver medal Wednesday in men's synchronized 3-meter springboard.

 Chloé Dygert — Cycling

 Chloé Dygert was born in Indianapolis, attended Marian University and now calls Brownsburg home.
 She'll be competing in her third Olympic event in the women's team pursuit.

 Dygert and Team USA finished the qualifying round in third place with a time of 4:10.118 and will face Great Britain in the first round, which is scheduled for Tuesday, Aug.
 3 at 2:44 a.m.
 ET.

 If they defeat Great Britain, Team USA will compete for gold Tuesday at 4:26 a.m.
 ET.
 If not, the remaining six teams will be ranked by their times in the first round to determine their final race.